mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     Gives you the tool options in the toolbar, next to the brush settings.
 You can open it with :kbd:`\\`.

 Brush Flow Mode
-    In Krita 4.2 the behaviour of flow in combination with opacity was changed.
-This allows you to turn it back to the 4.1 behaviour.
+    In Krita 4.2 the behavior of flow in combination with opacity was changed.
+This allows you to turn it back to the 4.1 behavior.
 This will however be removed in future versions.

 Switch Control/Alt Selection Modifiers
     This switches the function of the :kbd:`Ctrl` and :kbd:`Alt` buttons when modifying selections.
 Useful for those used to Gimp instead of Photoshop, or Lefties without a right-:kbd:`Alt` key on their keyboard.